fleetio/fivetran-connector/README.md

 This is the code for the Fleetio connector based on the [Fivetran connector SDK](https://fivetran.com/docs/connector-sdk).

 ## Fleetio Overview
 View the Fleetio website [here](https://fleetio.com).
-For for information the Fleetio API, check out out [Fleetio API Portal](https://developer.fleetio.com).
+For more information on the Fleetio API, check out [Fleetio API Portal](https://developer.fleetio.com).

 ## Local development
 Before starting, you'll need to install the Fivetran Connector SDK package with `pip install fivetran-connector-sdk`.